jiriklepl/NSWI131/README.md

 We will use the 0.12 MIT distribution of the [Renaissance Benchmark Suite](https://github.com/renaissance-benchmarks/renaissance/releases/download/v0.12.0/renaissance-mit-0.12.0.jar).

 The list of all benchmarks retrieved by the `--raw-list` option in the Renaissance runtime is in the file [benchmarks.txt](benchmarks.txt).
 This file will be used during data collecting.
+The spark benchmarks were excluded as they do not allow running on more CPU cores then they are designed to.

 ## Methodology